Skip to main content

 Classic Pale Blue Celestite

-The most recognized form — delicate sky-blue to pale blue tabular crystals with excellent transparency.
-The fine geodes from Madagascar represent the gold standard for specimen quality.
+The most common form: sky-blue to pale blue tabular crystals with good transparency.
+Madagascar geodes set the standard.

 White/Colorless Celestite

-Colorless to white specimens without the characteristic blue tint.
-Less sought after for metaphysical use but valued by mineral collectors for crystallographic study.
+Colorless to white specimens without the blue tint.
+Less popular for metaphysical use but mineral collectors seek them for crystallographic study.

 Yellow to Orange Celestite

 Rare specimens colored by trace sulfur compounds.
-Found in some Ohio deposits and a few other locations.
-Unusual coloration makes them collector specimens rather than typical metaphysical stones.
+Found in some Ohio deposits.
+The unusual color makes them collector pieces more than typical metaphysical stones.

 Notable Origins